School of Culinary Arts and Hotel Management

 Our faculty is eager to counsel students exploring career opportunities in the hospitality industry.
 For academic counseling, call ext.
 2285.

 Applications for the Culinary Program should be submitted to the School of Culinary Arts and Hotel Management (SCAHM) Department.
 Call the department at (805) 965-0581, ext.
-2458, for program information and to schedule an appointment and tour.
+2458, for program information.